 Oncor has a proactive wildfire mitigation approach for its distribution system.
-Oncor performs routine facility inspections where it identifies equipment issues that could potentially contribute to wildfire hazards.
+Through the implementation of its various proactive maintenance programs and through its reactive maintenance efforts, Oncor inspects various equipment on its distribution system.
+During that work, Oncor may identify and address equipment issues.
+While the purpose of those inspections is not to identify potential wildfire hazards, Oncor proactively addresses any wildfire hazards discovered during that work.
 Poles and other components in need of repair or replacement are identified, and potential hazards are remediated.
 Oncor also has vegetation management practices in place to prune and remove vegetation away from its distribution facilities.
 In areas where there is an increased risk of damage to its facilities caused by tree failures, Oncor works to remove trees (including those off right-of-way) that are identified as a hazard.

 Oncor also has a proactive wildfire mitigation approach for its transmission system.
 Oncor performs periodic facility inspections of its transmission facilities.
-Transmission structures and other components in need of repair or replacement are identified, and potential hazards are remediated.
+Oncor proactively addresses transmission structures and other components in need of repair or replacement, and potential hazards, including wildfire hazards, discovered during those inspections are remediated.
 Oncor uses concrete or steel structures when constructing new transmission lines and routinely inspects existing wooden transmission structures to determine the need to replace them with concrete or steel structures.
 Oncor is systematically replacing wooden crossarms on existing transmission structures with upgraded steel crossarms.
 Oncor also prunes and removes vegetation away from its transmission facilities.
 In areas where there is increased risk of damage to its facilities caused by tree failures, Oncor works to remove trees (including those off right-of-way) that are identified as a hazard.